 As much as we believe that group work is important, it is vital that everyone that comes to TLC has an opportunity to talk to a professional counsellor on a 1-2-1 basis, as there may be aspects of their lives that they may feel is more appropriate to be shared in this setting.
 Whereas many rehabs offer only one counselling session per week, and attempt to charge for any more sessions, we believe that every client should receive at least two counselling sessions per week, so this is what we provide.
 Each session is with a qualified, registered Psychotherapist.
 Normally, counsellors work with clients for a minimum of six to twelve sessions.
 As the average length of stay is two to four weeks, it is essential that we provide two sessions per week in order to give our clients the opportunity to build rapport with their counsellor and the time to ‘work through’ the issues that are underlying their addiction.

-Yes, our service is staffed for 24 hours a day, to ensure everyone’s safety, especially whilst someone is undergoing a medical detox.
+Yes, our service is staffed for 24 hours a day by NURSES, to ensure everyone’s safety, especially whilst someone is undergoing a medical detox.

 Entering rehab has to be a voluntary decision and it is often difficult for family members to watch their loved ones going through an addiction without being able to help.
 Sometimes things get so bad that people feel that they need to intervene and take action, when people may not necessarily be in a place where they want to engage in a process.
 Though we do not directly employ an interventionist, we work with a number of interventionists who are highly experienced at staging and facilitating difficult conversations, where family members themselves are unable to get through to their loved ones.
 Please speak with a member of the team if you feel that this is a service you may need and we will put you in touch with someone who may be able to help.